-- 8.1.
-The academy clearly communicates a whole-academy commitment to addressing bullying in the form of a written statement which is regularly promoted across the whole academy. - 8.2.
-All reported or investigated instances of bullying will be investigated by a member of staff. - 8.3.
-Staff will encourage pupil/student cooperation and the development of interpersonal skill using group work and pair work. - 8.4.
+- 7.1.
+The academy clearly communicates a whole-academy commitment to addressing bullying in the form of a written statement which is regularly promoted across the whole academy. - 7.2.
+All reported or investigated instances of bullying will be investigated by a member of staff. - 7.3.
+Staff will encourage pupil/student cooperation and the development of interpersonal skill using group work and pair work. - 7.4.
 All types of bullying will be discussed as part of the curriculum.
-Diversity, difference and respect for others is promoted and celebrated through various lessons. - 8.5.
-Seating plans will be organised and altered in a way that prevents instances of bullying. - 8.6.
-Potential victims of bullying are placed in working groups with other pupils/students who do not abuse or take advantage of others. - 8.7.
-Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups. - 8.8.
-All members of the academy are made aware of this policy and their responsibilities in relation to it. - 8.9.
-All staff members receive training on identifying and dealing with the different types of bullying. - 8.10.
-A safe place, supervised by a teacher, is available for pupils to go to during free time if they feel threatened or wish to be alone. - The teacher supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place.
+Diversity, difference and respect for others is promoted and celebrated through various lessons. - 7.5.
+Seating plans will be organised and altered in a way that prevents instances of bullying. - 7.6.
+Potential victims of bullying are placed in working groups with other pupils/students who do not abuse or take advantage of others. - 7.7.
+Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups. - 7.8.
+All members of the academy are made aware of this policy and their responsibilities in relation to it. - 7.9.
+All staff members receive training on identifying and dealing with the different types of bullying. - 7.10.
+A safe place, supervised by a member of staff, is available for pupils to go to during free time if they feel threatened or wish to be alone.
+The adult supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place.
+Pupils will also be encouraged to go straight to a member of staff on duty to discuss any worries or concerns. - 7.11.
+Students/Pupils deemed vulnerable, will meet with their class teacher or a member of the pastoral team regularly to ensure any problems can be actioned quickly. - 7.12.
+Class teachers will also offer an 'open door' policy allowing pupils/students to discuss any bullying, whether they are victims or have witnessed an incident. - 7.13.
+Before a vulnerable pupil/students joins the academy, the pupil's teacher and the DSL will develop a strategy to prevent bullying from happening this will include giving the pupil an appropriate buddy to help integrate them into the academy and arranging regular checkins with the pastoral team.

-- 8.11.
-Students/Pupils deemed vulnerable, will meet with their class teacher to ensure any problems can be actioned quickly. - 8.12.
-Teachers will offer an 'open door' policy allowing pupils/students to discuss any bullying, whether they are victims or have witnessed an incident. - 8.13.
-Before a vulnerable pupil/students joins the academy, the pupil's class teacher and the DSL will develop a strategy to prevent bullying from happening. - 8.14.
-The academy will be alert to, and address, any mental health and wellbeing issues amongst pupils, as these can be a cause of bullying behaviour. - 8.15.
+- 7.14.
+The academy will be alert to, and address, any mental health and wellbeing issues amongst pupils, as these can be a cause of bullying behaviour. - 7.15.
 The academy will ensure potential perpetrators are given support as required, so their educational, emotional and social development isn't negatively influenced by outside factors, e.g. mental health issues.

-9. Signs of bullying
+8. Signs of bullying